This blog may contain affiliate links. Read our disclosure policy for more info.

 Cahuita National Park is a favorite tourist destination with sugary white sand beaches and abundant wildlife.
 It’s one of the top things to see in Costa Rica for wildlife lovers, snorkelers, hikers, and adventurous travelers of all kinds.

 Sadly, the reef is struggling to survive after an earthquake devastated the area in 1991.
-A large portion of the reef was upturned almost 10 feet, causing it to rapidly perish in the light, air, and heat of the harsh tropical sun.
+A large portion of the reef was upturned almost 10 feet (3 meters), causing it to rapidly perish in the light, air, and heat of the harsh tropical sun.
 Combined with fertilizer runoff from the nearby banana plantations, the reef at Cahuita National Park is a highly threatened environment.

 Because of this, snorkeling the reef is only allowed during guided tours with professionals trained to protect the reef from further damage.